SEI-R-7-26/Installfest_Windows/README.md

 Let's configure Git.

-Enter the next commands into your terminal:
+Enter the following commands into your terminal:

 ```sh
 git config --global user.name "Your Name"
 ```

-Replace your `Your Name` with your name from Github.
+Replace `Your Name` with your name from GitHub.

 ```sh
 git config --global user.email "youremail@domain.com"
 ```

-Replace `youremail@domain.com` with the email you have registered with Github.
+Replace `youremail@domain.com` with the email you have registered with GitHub.

-### Setting Up Our Github SSH Keys
+### Setting Up Our GitHub SSH Keys

-Ssh keys are used to identify machines/users via an encoded key.
+SSH keys are used to identify machines/users via an encoded key.

-To create a ssh key, enter the following command in your terminal:
+To create a SSH key, enter the following command in your terminal:

 ```sh
 ssh-keygen -t rsa -b 4096 -C "your_email@example.com"
 ```

-**NOTE**: Be sure to replace `your_email@example.com` with your email that you have registered with Github.
+**NOTE**: Be sure to replace `your_email@example.com` with the email that you have registered with GitHub.

-When you're prompted to `Enter a file in which to save the key,` press Enter.
+When you're prompted to `Enter a file in which to save the key,` press <kbd>Enter</kbd>.
 This accepts the default file location.

-When prompted for a password, hit the enter key twice to skip this step:
+When prompted for a password, hit <kbd>Enter</kbd> twice to skip this step:

 ```sh
 > Enter passphrase (empty for no passphrase): [Type a passphrase]
 > Enter same passphrase again: [Type passphrase again]
 ```

-We'll now start the ssh agent, enter the following into your terminal:
+We'll now start the SSH agent, enter the following command into your terminal:

 ```sh
 eval "$(ssh-agent -s)"
 ```

-Now enter the following into your terminal:
+Now enter the following command into your terminal:

 ```sh
 ssh-add ~/.ssh/id_rsa.pub
 ```

-Now let's install `xclip`. `xclip` is used so that we can copy items into our clipboard, enter the following into your terminal:
+Now let's install `xclip`. `xclip` is used so that we can copy items into our clipboard.
+Enter the following command into your terminal:

 ```sh
 sudo apt-get install xclip
 ```

-Now we can copy our ssh key:
+Now we can copy our SSH key:

 ```sh
 xclip -selection clipboard < ~/.ssh/id_rsa.pub
 ```

-Follow the steps outlined **[HERE](https://docs.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account)** starting from step 2, we've already completed step 1.
+Follow the steps outlined **[HERE](https://docs.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account)** starting from Step 2.
+We've already completed Step 1.

 ## Installing Zsh and Oh-My-Zsh